flozano/statsd-netty/README.md

 ============
 [![Build Status](https://secure.travis-ci.org/flozano/statsd-netty.svg?branch=master)](https://travis-ci.org/flozano/statsd-netty)

-A Netty-based statsd client with Apache 2.0 License
+A Netty-based statsd client with Apache 2.0 License.

+It requires Java 8, netty and SLF4J.

 How to use:
 ----------